Florida Laws on Undue Influence

 - Reasonableness of the trust provision.

-In Florida, the presumption of undue influence shifts the burden of proof.
-“The presumption of undue influence implements public policy against abuse of fiduciary or confidential relationships and is, therefore, a presumption shifting the burden of proof.”
-Accordingly, the presumption of undue influence shifts the burden of proof and is not merely a vanishing or “bursting bubble” presumption.
-Once the presumption of undue influence is raised, the burden of proof is reversed, requiring the proponent of the challenged instrument to prove, by the greater weight of the evidence, that no undue influence occurred.
+In Florida, the presumption of undue influence can shift the burden of proof from the person initiating the claim to the person accused of undue influence under certain circumstances.
+Once the presumption of undue influence is raised, the burden of proof can be reversed, requiring the accused beneficiary be the one to prove, by the greater weight of the evidence, that no undue influence occurred.

 It is important to note that the Carpenter factors are not the elements of the cause of action of undue influence.
 They relate solely to the shifting burden of proof.
 Even if a will contestant cannot prove the Carpenter factors, they still might be able to prove undue influence if they have sufficient evidence to prove that the alleged undue influencer destroyed the free will and controlled the mind of the testator to such a degree that the resulting will or trust was the product of the mind of the undue influencer and not that of the testator.